Email & Password

-Vitamin A works to support growth and bone development, vision, reproduction and development and maintenance of skin tissue.
+Vitamin A works to support growth and bone development, vision, reproduction and the development and maintenance of skin tissue.
 If your Vitamin A levels are low you will see it in your skin – it will be dry and flaky.
 Optimising Vitamin A can have a huge benefit on the skin.
-Vitamin A is fat soluble so can be stored in the body and can accumulate.
+Vitamin A is fat-soluble so can be stored in the body and can accumulate.
 It is important to not take too much Vitamin A over a long period of time.
-Take it with meals because it is fat soluble.
+Take it with meals because it is fat-soluble.

 Topical Vitamin A can also be applied to the skin with great benefit.
 It is often used to treat acne and acne scarring and it is also associated with the reduction of fine lines and wrinkles.
 It is the wonder vitamin of dermatology and anti-ageing.
 It is often found in topical skincare products by the name of retinol.
 The strongest form is called Retin A or retinoic acid and is only available on prescription.
 Topical Vitamin A can make you photosensitive so make sure you use a daily sunscreen.

-Bitoin (B7) is the single most important Vitamin B for the skin.
+Biotin (B7) is the single most important Vitamin B for the skin.
 Biotin forms the basis of skin, nail and hair cells and deficiency (even mild) can cause dermatitis and hair loss.
 Bananas, eggs and rice all contain biotin.
-Biotin is a water soluble vitamin so its very difficult to take too much as any excess will be excreted in the urine.
+Biotin is a water-soluble vitamin so it's very difficult to take too much as any excess will be excreted in the urine.
 I recommend a daily intake of at least 50mcg of Biotin.

 VITAMIN B COMPLEX

 I recommend Vitamin B complexes (the 8 Vitamin B’s) to my patients when they have acne.
-Vitamin B’s can help eliminate bacteria in acne and helps to balance out testosterone levels.
-Vitamin B deficiency can also cause acne so making sure your body receives enough Vitamin B’s can help prevent and treat acne.
-Vitamin B’s can also help those with stress induced breakouts because they help address adrenal gland imbalance.
+Vitamin B can help eliminate bacteria in acne and helps to balance out testosterone levels.
+Vitamin B deficiency can also cause acne so making sure your body receives enough Vitamin B can help prevent and treat acne.
+Vitamin B’s can also help those with stress-induced breakouts because they help address adrenal gland imbalance.

-Selenium is a powerhouse of an antioxidant that can reduce inflammation and erythema (redness) of the skin by limiting free radical damage.
+Selenium is a powerhouse antioxidant that can reduce inflammation and erythema (redness) of the skin by limiting free radical damage.
 The amount of Selenium in foods is reliant on the soil that plants are grown in and these days this is very variable.
 Selenium is also a good mineral for acne sufferers to supplement.
-It is found commonly in meats, wholegrain cereals, garlic, eggs and seafoods.
+It is found commonly in meats, wholegrain cereals, garlic, eggs and seafood.
 26% of UK men & boys are selenium deficient and 45% of UK women & girls are selenium deficient.
-Anyone on a strict diet eg. gluten free or vegan/vegetarian may not get enough selenium.
+Anyone on a strict diet eg. gluten-free or vegan/vegetarian may not get enough selenium.
 A supplement can easily correct this.

 Zinc is an essential mineral associated with clearer skin and the reduction of acne.
 Zinc helps the skin by reducing oil production.
 It is a cofactor for over 300 cellular processes.
 It encourages skin cell renewal and aids skin healing and repair.
 There are no body stores of zinc so it needs to be taken daily in the diet or as a supplement.
 Ideal food sources are oysters, lean meat and poultry.
 It is an ideal mineral to take as a supplement if you eat meat infrequently or are vegetarian or vegan.

-77% of UK adults are deficient in Omega 3 and would benefit from an Omega supplement or eating more oily fish such as mackerel, sardines and anchovies.
-In the USA Omega 3 deficiency is though to be the 7th commonest cause of death and accounts for 100,000 preventable deaths per year.
+77% of UK adults are deficient in Omega 3 and would benefit from an Omega supplement or eating more oily fish such as mackerel, sardines, and anchovies.
+In the USA Omega 3 deficiency is thought to be the 7th commonest cause of death and accounts for 100,000 preventable deaths per year.

 There is now compelling evidence that Omega supplements are one of the single most important supplements we can take.
 I recommend to my patients to try and take at least 500mg of Omega 3 fish oil a day.
 If you are vegetarian then the best alternative is flaxseed oil and linseed oil or you could try an Omega 3 from algae.
 Take with meals for best absorption.